Get

 golden retriever chewing tennis ball

 What dog doesn’t love a good game of fetch with a bone, stick, or tennis ball?
 Most of them do, but some breeds are more suited to the game or more passionate about it than others.
-That’s because some dogs were bred to track or hunt moving objects over decades or centuries of selective breeding.
+Certain dogs were developed to track or hunt moving objects over decades or centuries of selective breeding.
 Even today, you can see this athletic prowess on display if you just chuck your dog’s favorite toy across the room!
 Let’s take a look at some of the breeds that are best at playing fetch and what makes them unique.

 What Makes a Dog Good at Fetch?

 Dogs have been bred for visual acuity and retrieving ability over a long period of time, some more than others.
-Sighthounds and retrievers are some of the best at playing fetch, and oh boy do they love it a lot!
+Sighthounds and retrievers are among the best at playing fetch, and oh boy, do they love it a lot!
 Nearly every dog has some interest in playing fetch since their ancestors were born predators that chased down prey in the wild to survive.
 These fetching instincts are convenient to transfer directly to a simple game with a ball right at home.

 The 10 Best Dogs for Fetch